Node Header

 Pavel Pepperstein, from the series “A History of Futuristic Hallucination”, 2016.

-And let me here express how impressed I am by the inarguably immense and protean range of your creative output… an output that sees you variously functioning as filmmaker, rapper, novelist, painter, draftsman, amongst other creative roles.
+And let me express here how impressed I am by the inarguably immense and protean range of your creative output—an output that sees you functioning variously as a filmmaker, rapper, novelist, painter, and draftsman, amongst other creative roles.

-Do consistent thematic/conceptual threads free-associatively weave their way through all of your various media.
-Or do each of the polymathic methods you employ call up, shape, or particularly suit certain ‘flavours’ of the heterogeneous collection of emblematic elements you wildly juggle? — for example, say the recognizably reductive visual vocabulary of the historical Russian avant-garde, tropes derived from the go-go-space-age '60s, darker broken narratives extracted from the great wars, the charming lyricism and mythopoetic tendencies of children’s illustration, or demotic and sometimes humorous quotes from Hollywood films and the speculative excesses of science fiction?
+For example, the recognizably reductive visual vocabulary of the historical Russian avant-garde, tropes derived from the go-go-Space-Age sixties, dark and broken narratives extracted from the Great Wars, the charming lyricism and mythopoetic tendencies of children’s illustration, or demotic and sometimes humorous quotes from Hollywood films and the speculative excesses of science fiction?

 Pavel-Pepperstein-Future